-Box Office: 'Avengers: Endgame' Assembles Second-Biggest Second Weekend Ever
+Box Office: 'Avengers - Endgame' Assembles Second-Biggest Second Weekend Ever

 While “Avengers: Endgame” continues to be the de facto choice among moviegoers, a number of brave studios opened new movies to mixed results.

 “The Intruder,” a psychological thriller from Sony and Screen Gems, fared the best among newcomers.
 It debuted in second place, amassing $11 million from 2,222 North American locations.
 That’s a solid start since the studio shelled out $8 million to produce “The Intruder.”
 The PG-13 thriller centers on a married couple who recently purchased their dream home, only to realize the seller keeps creepily meddling in their life.
+While “Avengers: Endgame” continues to be the de facto choice among moviegoers, a number of brave studios opened new movies to mixed results.

 Lionsgate’s “Long Shot,” a raunchy R-rated romantic comedy starring Seth Rogen and Charlize Theron, nabbed the No. 3 spot with a tepid $10 million from 3,230 screens.
 Jonathan Levine directed the movie about a journalist (Rogen) who tries to win over his former babysitter-turned-politican (Theron), who is now running for president.
 It garnered mostly positive reviews since its premiere at South by Southwest.
 The opening weekend audience skewed female (56 percent), while 68 percent of moviegoers were over the age of 35.